-1. Improve local government in the area and deliver: a.
-Improved outcomes and services b.
-Value for money and efficiency c.
-Cost savings and recovering costs of change d.
-Stronger and more accountable leadership e.
-Immediate and long-term sustainability 2.
-Command a good deal of local support across the area 3.
-Cover an area that provides a credible geography for the proposed new structures Including a population significantly in excess of 300,000 - 400,000
+1. Improve local government in the area and deli

+a.
+Improved b.
+Value for c.
+Cost sa

+outcomes and money and and recov

+services efficiency costs of cl

+2. Command a good deal of local support across

+3. Cover an area that provides a credible geography for the propos Including a population significantly in excess of 300,000 - 400,000